Minyon Moore

 Minyon Moore (born May 16, 1958) is an American political activist and civil servant.
 Moore is the founder of Women Building for the Future, and heads Dewey Square Group's state and local practice.

+She is chairperson of the 2024 Democratic National Convention, held in Chicago, Illinois.

 She was formerly chief executive officer and before that chief operating officer of the Democratic National Committee, and before that, assistant to the President of the United States, director of the White House Office of Public Liaison, and director of White House political affairs under President Bill Clinton.

 Previously, Moore worked as an advisor to the presidential campaigns of Rev. Jesse Jackson in 1984 and 1988.
 She also served as Governor Michael Dukakis' national deputy field director.

-Moore was a senior political consultant to the 2008 Hillary Rodham Clinton presidential campaign, and was considered a member of her inner circle, "Hillaryland".
-Moore has been called a power player in Hillary Clinton's inner circle as Hillary Clinton began her 2016 campaign for president, as well.
+Moore was a senior political consultant to Hillary Clinton's 2008 presidential campaign, and was considered a member of her inner circle, "Hillaryland".
+Moore was called a "trusted voice" in Clinton's circle when she began her 2016 campaign for president.